Nele Meckler: Education and career

 In 2015, Meckler won an ERC Starting Grant and moved to the University of Bergen, where she has been since, first as a researcher, then as an Associate Professor and Full Professor.
 She currently holds both an ERC Consolidator and a Norwegian Research Council grant to further her research.

+In 2022 she was inducted into the Norwegian Academy of Science and Letters.